DaniilStepanov2000/Advice_reports/README.md

 0.0.0.0:8000
 ```
 ### Run unit-test
-To run tests all unit-tests go to the root folder of project and run the following command:
+To run all unit-tests go to the root folder of the project and run the following command:
 ```
 pytest
 ```